nux/hashdb/README.md

-crackstation-lookuptable
+hashdb
 ========================

-CrackStation.net's Lookup Table Implementation.
+CrackStation.net's Hashdb Library

-This is a composar package of only LookupTable.php from https://github.com/defuse/crackstation-hashdb.
+This is a composer package of hashdb currently containing only LookupTable.php from https://github.com/defuse/crackstation-hashdb.
 The purpose of this package is to utilize LookupTable.php in a symfony project.